kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 I thought he was gonna go solo, he was playing with all different people in the course.
 It was like Joey is with this person, Joey is with Eric doing a duo…

 W.B.T.G.
 Slinger:
-He does have a solo side project, and is just promoting new material for it now.
-Bullant, It's a sort of an abstract techno-IDM-type thing.
+He does have a solo side project, and is just promoting new material for it now. _Bullant_, It's a sort of an abstract techno-IDM-type thing.

 Dr. Barry Hill:
 Part of the course was the computer sound production unit, I've got all these assessments on my hard drive still that Joey’s put in of electronic stuff.
 Eric's electronic stuff was awesome as well.
 Yeah, it doesn't surprise me he's doing electronic solo stuff.